hirokoymj/react-hooks-demo/README-useCallback.md

 ## useCallback

+- useCallback returns a memorized function and it is called only when dependency changes.
 - Skipping unnecessary re-render.
-- useCallback returns a memorized function.
 - https://react.dev/reference/react/useCallback

 ```js